Admissions FAQs

 If I am accepted before I complete all my prerequisite courses, do I still need to complete them?

 Yes.
-You are required to complete all of the prerequisites.
-The offer of admission is conditional upon successfully completing all prerequisites and meeting the bachelor's degree requirement.
+You are required to complete all the prerequisites.
+The offer of admission is conditional upon successfully completing all prerequisites.
 Failure to complete such prerequisites by the three-week due date may subject the student to forfeiture of the student's seat or such other remedies within the sole discretion of the University that may be necessary to correct such failure.

 I planned to take a prerequisite course my last semester of school but was unsuccessful in finding a class that was not full.
 Can I take the class after I start school?